NorskHelsenett/Selvbetjening.Samples/README.md

 Follow the sample code in [ClientRegistrationExample](https://github.com/NorskHelsenett/Selvbetjening.Samples/tree/main/ClientRegistrationExample)

 1. Create the client draft using the `client-drafts` endpoint
-2. Direct the end user to Selvbetjening for HelseID: `/confirm-client/<client_id>`, where `<client_id>` is the id of the client draft
+2. Direct the end user to Selvbetjening for HelseID: `/confirm-client/<client_id>`, where `<client_id>` is the ID of the client draft
 3. Check the status of the client's access to the specified scopes
-4. Authenticate the end user and request access tokens for the specified apis
+4. Authenticate the end user and request access tokens for the specified APIs
 5. You're ready to go

-## Updating the client
+# Updating HelseID clients

-Look at the sample code in [ClientUpdateExample](https://github.com/NorskHelsenett/Selvbetjening.Samples/tree/main/ClientUpdateExample)
+Follow the sample code in [ClientUpdateExample](https://github.com/NorskHelsenett/Selvbetjening.Samples/tree/main/ClientUpdateExample)

-There are two separate endpoints:
+There are two separate endpoints for updating the client:

 1. Updating the client secret
 2. Updating the rest of the client configuration